 Upon completion of this test the Client shall have one (1) Desktop Agent and one (1) Mobile Agent.

+The result of this test case is a pre-requisite to subsequent test cases.
+Do not delete the output files until all the test cases are completed.
+Modify the name of each output file to avoid accidental overwriting.

 Agents should be built only for platforms included in the Client’s license.

 Procedure